 The NIIED then evaluates the applicants who pass the first round.
-Once they give the final evaluation, they selected the university track applicants as Global Korea Scholarship grantees.
+Once they give the final evaluation, they select the university track applicants as Global Korea Scholarship grantees.

 While the applicants who chose the embassy track advance to the third round.